abseisu/estimationgame/README.md

 Scoring
 Players who get the EXACT same number of tricks as they estimated are considered winners.
 Points are calculated based on the following rules:

 Main points (X): the number of tricks estimated by the player is added to their score if they won, plus the value of the game.
-The value of the game increases5 by 2 each time.
+The value of the game increases by 2 each time.